-- Just as the Father, Son and Holy Spirit are equal beings but with different roles, likewise husbands and wives are created as equal but with different roles.
-Neither person is inferior or superior, but each role is different. - The husband is designed to be the responsible leader and the wife is designed to be his invaluable helper (Genesis 2:18-24).
-The role of being a helper is a high calling since it reflects God's image-God is our Helper (Psalm 54:4 and John 14:16,26). - In God's design for wives to be helpers, humility is a key factor, expressed through a voluntary, cooperative attitude.
-True submission, like love, can only happen when it is voluntary and not forced.
-God does not force people to love him, and a husband should never force or demand his wife to submit to him in any way.
-When true submission is happening from the heart, it is extremely beautiful and attractive (1 Peter 3:3-6).
-Submission to God and submission to others is part of God's design for everyone (Ephesians 5:21), but God gives special instruction to wives about voluntary submission to husbands (Ephesians 5:22-24 and 1 Peter 3:1-6).
-This instruction becomes very difficult when the husband is not fulfilling his responsibility of being a loving leader in the same way Christ loves us.
-Since no husband is perfect, God's instruction for a wife to submit to her husband will always be challenging to some degree.
-That is why her focus needs to be on God as the primary one who will meet her needs, rather than her husband (1 Peter 3:1-6). - Being submissive does not mean that a wife should simply be quiet and never dialogue about issues.
+- Just as the Father, Son and Holy Spirit are God with different roles, similarly husbands and wives are humans, united as one flesh, with different roles.
+Neither person is inferior or superior, but each role is different.
+Romans 8:11 is an example of how God has different roles as the Father, Son, and Spirit. - The husband is designed to carry the responsibilities of leading the family and the wife is designed to elevate the husband's leadership by being his valuable helper (Genesis 2:18-24).
+The role of being a helper reflects God's image-God is our Helper (Psalm 54:4 and John 14:16,26).
+To be a husband's helper is to be like God, which is a high calling, not a position of inferiority or subservience. - Being a helper does not mean that a wife should simply be quiet and never dialogue about issues.
 She can help her husband understand things he's not aware of.
 She can do this by communicating her observations and by expressing her experience.
-Being submissive also does not mean that it's wrong for her to take initiative to generate plans.
-Dialogue and initiatives are often great ways to help a husband.
+Being a helper does not mean that it's wrong for her to take initiative to present ideas or plans.
+She can engage in dialogue and initiate new ideas as ways of helping her husband. - In God's design, humility is a key attitude for everyone to have (See Basics #5, 6, 7).
+For wives to be helpers, humility is a key factor, expressed through a voluntary, cooperative attitude.
+This attitude is often referred to as submission. - True submission, like love, can only happen when it is voluntary and not forced.
+God does not force people to love him, and a husband should not try to force or demand that his wife to submit to him in any way.
+When true submission is happening from the heart, it is extremely beautiful and attractive (1 Peter 3:3-6). - Submission to God and submission to others is part of God's design for everyone (Ephesians 5:21) - God gives special instruction to wives about voluntary submission to husbands (Ephesians 5:22-24 and 1 Peter 3:1-6).
+However, this instruction becomes very difficult when the husband is not fulfilling his responsibility of being a loving leader in the same way Christ loves us.
+Since no husband is perfect, God's instruction for a wife to submit to her husband will always be challenging to some degree.
+That is why her focus needs to be on God as the primary one who will meet her needs, rather than her husband (1 Peter 3:1-6).